Why do we not let parents abandon their children when they start school?

 The materials go far beyond plastic squeak toys for chewing on and plastic blocks for banging together.
 Rather, they offer authentic and meaningful learning experiences.

-In most schools, on the first day of school, parents are forced to abandon their children at the school gate and leave.
-We strongly oppose this and here’s why.
+In most schools, on the first day, parents are forced to abandon their children at the school gate and leave.

 Villa D, Sai Anugraha,